ux-at-icfnext/data/src/data-we-collect/nsduh/methodology.md

   }
 </style>

-The Methodological Resource Book (MRB) is intended to serve as documentation of survey materials and methodology associated with the National Survey on Drug Use and Health (NSDUH).
+Introduction test -- should likely be rewritten -- The Methodological Resource Book (MRB) is intended to serve as documentation of survey materials and methodology associated with the National Survey on Drug Use and Health (NSDUH).
 The MRB documents detail the data collection and processing methods used and may include documentation on sampling, estimation, imputation, weighting, field interview protocols, and computer-assisted interviewing (CAI) questionnaire and screening questionnaires. {: .usa-intro }

+Example page content:
 - Chapter 1 is an introduction to the report.
 - Chapter 2 describes the survey, including information about the sample design; data collection procedures; and key aspects of data processing, such as development of analysis weights.
 - Chapter 3 presents technical details on the statistical methods and measurement, such as suppression criteria for unreliable estimates, statistical testing procedures, and measurement issues for selected substance use and mental health measures.